 Place figures and tables at the top and bottom of columns.
 Avoid placing them in the middle of columns.
 Large figures and tables may span across both columns.
 Figure captions should be below the figures; table heads should appear above the tables.
 Insert figures and tables after they are cited in the text.
 Use the abbreviation “Fig. 1”, even at the beginning of a sentence.

+Table 1 : Example of a figure caption. (figure caption)